sunandinini/CRISPETa_i-a/README.md

 1. Fasta file for the genome of interest.
 2. Fantom TSS CAGE peaks (https://fantom.gsc.riken.jp/5/datafiles/latest/extra/CAGE_peaks/)

 # IMPORTANT: CRISPETa needs off-target scores to run!
-# Find instructions here for how to set up the MySQL database for off-targets:
+Find instructions here for how to set up the MySQL database for off-targets:

 https://github.com/Carlospq/CRISPETa

-# To test output:
+# To test CRISPETa-i_a:

 Output file containing top 10 CRISPRi designs along with the input "test.bed" has been provided in test_files.